-New recruiting efforts and initiatives are on-going.
+New recruiting efforts and initiatives are ongoing.
 The recently created "Hiring Resource Group" is a cadre of diverse officers utilizing recruiting best practices with numerous outreach initiatives planned annually.
-A recent advertising campaign entitled Find Your BLUE Calling directed towards local professionals who may have never considered a career in policing was implemented in the Fall of 2015.
+An advertising campaign entitled Find Your BLUE Calling directed towards local professionals who may have never considered a career in policing was implemented in the fall of 2015.
+Furthermore, in 2016 the MPD began to experiment with "pop-up" web-based recruiting messages targeting women of color in the Dane County area.